 Riesling is a versatile grape that can be crafted into a variety of styles, from bone-dry wine to lusciously sweet Icewine to everything in between.
-Some producers are even using this variety to make sparkling wines.

 You’ll Experience: When presented as a dry table wine, Ontario Riesling shows all the muscular elegance of the grape’s potential, along with traditional notes like orange blossom and jasmine.
 When made into Icewine, as it often is, it is redolent with candied pineapple and sweet mandarin.